What is the DOT?

 Regulations and Safety, the DOT's Bread and Butter

-Inspections and Compliance: Being DOT Ready
+Inspections and Compliance: Being DOT-Ready

-Ever heard of a DOT inspection?
-If you’ve been in the game for a while, you might have had the pleasure of experiencing one.
-Visit & know more about International Fuel Tax Agreement.
-These inspections ensure that everything from your brake lines to your tail lights are in top-notch condition.
+one.
+Visit & learn more about the International Fuel Tax Agreement.
+These inspections ensure that everything from your brake lines to your tail lights is in top-notch condition.
 Think of it as an MOT for truckers.

-Now, if your rig is always in tip-top shape (and I bet it is), then there’s nothing to fear from these inspections.
-They’re just another way the DOT keeps our roads safe and sound.
+Now, if your rig is always in tip-top shape (and I bet it is), then theres nothing to fear from these inspections.
+Theyre just another way the DOT keeps our roads safe and sound.

 Thinking of Entering the Trucking World?
 Here's Your DOT 101